 Situated mostly on the eastern bank of the Mississippi River, this Ramsey County city offers residents an eclectic mix of recreational amenities as well as a thriving jobs industry.

 Frequently associated with Minneapolis as part of the “Twin Cities” moniker, St. Paul is a distinctive community.

 Continue reading to learn about what it’s live to live in downtown St. Paul, Minnesota.

 Living in St. Paul

-First settled by Native Americans, the area was later founded by European settlers as a trading and transportation community.
+First settled by Native Americans, the area later became popular with European settlers as a trading and transportation community.

 Today, St. Paul is well-known for being home to a number of important institutions, including: